1031-Systems/1031_Delivery/docs/QuickStart.md

 ## Add Control Channels

-Hauntimator supports any number of digital (on/off), servo (angles), and numeric (real numbers) channels.
+Hauntimator supports any number of digital (on/off), servo (PWM), and numeric (integer) channels.
 As you add them, each channel will occupy a pane all the way across the window and they will be stacked from top to bottom.
 Add a channel for all the devices you wish to control and populate the channels with control points.